 New York spousal support or maintenance (formerly known as “alimony”), are payments made by one spouse to the other, pursuant to either a written agreement between the parties, or by court order.
-These payments are deductible from income to the payor for tax purposes, and includable as income to the recipient for tax purposes.
+These payments are deductible from income by the payor for tax purposes, and includable as income by the recipient for tax purposes.
 Furthermore, such payments may terminate upon the recipient spouse’s remarriage, death of either party, cohabitation by the recipient (if agreed by the parties in the agreement), or the holding out by the recipient and another as husband and wife.

 The most common issues arising in connection with New York spousal support payments include:

 - What sum, if any, should be paid;